AuraFriday/mcp-link-server/README.md

 git clone https://github.com/AuraFriday/mcp-link-server.git
 cd mcp-link-server

-# Install dependencies
-pip install -r requirements.txt

 # Run the server
-python server.py
+python friday.py

+# Note: full functionality requires over 100 complex dependencies; option A is recommended.
 ```

-> ⚠️ **Note**: Our static build includes enhanced features like SQLite with semantic search, hardware-accelerated embeddings, and improved security that may not be available in standard Python installations.
+> ⚠️ **Note**: Our static build includes enhanced features like SQLite with semantic search, hardware-accelerated embeddings, and improved security that is not available in standard Python installations.

 ## **Connect AI Clients**